 This funding, which you will not need to pay back, includes financial contributions towards travel expenses, childcare costs and/or accommodation fees.

-- Travel Expenses covering the cost of travelling from your home address to attend face-to-face sessions on campus and, if applicable, a work placement;
+- Travel Expenses helping towards the cost of travelling from your home address to attend face-to-face sessions on campus;

-- Accommodation Fees if you wish to stay in our halls of residence for the duration of the Fastrack course, subject to you living some distance from the University and your travel costs exceeding £74 per week.
+- Accommodation Fees helping towards the cost of staying in our halls of residence, should you wish to do so, for the duration of the Fastrack course, subject to you living some distance from the University and your travel costs being £74 or more per week.

 Please note, the Fastrack Fund is designed to provide a contribution towards each of the above and may not subsidise the full costs of these expenses.
 The funding for successful applicants will be paid in two instalments following enrolment onto the Fastrack course.